Takoradi Harbour

 The Takoradi Harbour is a harbour located in the Western region of Ghana.
 It is located in the industrial district of Sekondi-Takoradi and is the oldest harbour in Ghana.
 The Takoradi harbour, along with the Tema Harbour, are the only harbours in the country.
+Takoradi is a member port of the International Association of Ports and Harbours (IAPH).

 History

 The idea for the construction of the port was first advocated in 1895 by consulting engineers of the British government.
 The engineers proposed that the harbour when constructed could serve both as a terminal port for the Tarkwa railway project and a naval port to serve the British empire in war times.
 The site for the harbour was proposed at the Amanful village which sat in the bay of the harbour today.

 Following surveys and planning, the construction of the port begun in 1921 by then governor of the Gold Coast, Sir Gordon Guggisberg and was completed in 1928.